patrickzib/leitmotifs/README.md

 to learn its parameters from the data and find interesting motif sets.

 - All other use cases can be found in the <a href="tests">test folder</a>

-- Jupyter-Notebook from the univariate paper
-<a href="notebooks/use_cases_paper.ipynb">Univariate Use Cases</a>:
-highlights all use cases used in the paper and shows the unique ability to learn its parameters from the data and find interesting motif sets.

 ## Citation